Azure/video-analyzer-widgets/packages/web-components/src/date-picker/README.md

 {
   "inputDate": Date; // selected date for the date picker "allowedDates": IAllowedDates = { // allowed dates object
-    days: string;  // a list of the allowed days separate by comma
+    days: string;  // a list of the allowed days separated by a comma
-    months: string; // a list of the allowed months separate by comma
+    months: string; // a list of the allowed months separated by a comma
-    years: string; // a list of the allowed years separate by comma }
+    years: string; // a list of the allowed years separated by a comma }
 }
 ```